Price pitches Red Sox to 7-0 shutout against Cleveland Indians

 Price also got some help when second baseman Brock Holt made an over-the-shoulder catch in shallow right in the fifth inning.
 And Swihart started a 3-6 double play in the eighth.

-Cleveland left fielder Melky Cabrera lost Moreland’s fly ball in the sun in the first inning, waving for help from his infielders before ducking out of the way of the ball.
+LOST IN THE SUN: Cleveland left fielder Melky Cabrera lost Moreland’s fly ball in the sun in the first inning, waving for help from his infielders before ducking out of the way of the ball.
 Moreland was safe with a single, giving the Red Sox runners on first and second with one out.

 Plutko struck out Martinez and Bogaerts to escape.

+COLD BATS: Ramirez (2 for 14) and shortstop Francisco Lindor (3 for 17) struggled in the series.

+“I thought they (Boston) did a good job, but I also think at times there’s just a period where guys just don’t stay as hot,” Francona said.

-Indians: Activated RHP Josh Tomlin from the 10-day disabled list (right hamstring strain) and put RHP Neil Ramirez (lower back spasms) on the 10-day DL.
+TRAINERS ROOM: Indians: Activated RHP Josh Tomlin from the 10-day disabled list (right hamstring strain) and put RHP Neil Ramirez (lower back spasms) on the 10-day DL.

 Red Sox: Moreland left the game with a bruised left knee after sliding near a photo pit in pursuit of Yandy Diaz’s foul popup in the first.
 Moreland remained in the game, but left for Swihart in the bottom of the first.

-Indians: Open a three-game series at Kansas City, with righty Mike Clevinger (9-7) facing righty Brad Keller (6-5).
+UP NEXT: Indians: Open a three-game series at Kansas City, with righty Mike Clevinger (9-7) facing righty Brad Keller (6-5).

 Red Sox: Travels to Tampa Bay for a three-game set.
 Righty Hector Velazquez (7-1) faces a Rays starter TBD.